 He beat the likes of Oscar Bonavena and Eddie Machen, top contenders, in 1966 and a year later halted Doug Jones in six.
 Then he stopped the immovable Canadian, George Chuvalo, and defeated his old amateur rival Buster Mathis Snr in the 11th round.

-By the time Cassius Clay, then Muhammad Ali, refused the Vietnam draft and was had his licence taken away, Frazier was clearly the best heavyweight in the world, even if he needed to come through a tournament set up by the WBA to prove it.
+By the time Muhammad Ali refused the Vietnam draft and had his licence taken away, Frazier was clearly the best heavyweight in the world, even if he needed to come through a tournament set up by the WBA to prove it.

 He defeated Jerry Quarry on cuts in seven frenetic rounds, unified the titles against Jimmy Ellis – Ali’s old stablemate – in the final of the tournament and then crushed the excellent light-heavyweight, Bob Foster, in five.